Nationwide offers the best overall family life insurance plans. It's also the top option for families looking for a high coverage policy.

 Whether you should get life insurance for your family depends on your circumstances.
 Coverage for the breadwinner could be sufficient, although it may be beneficial for both parents to have coverage for a family that depends on both incomes.

 Life insurance is most crucial for families with income-dependent children.
-The best life insurance for a family of three, four or more is probably family term life insurance, as it’s usually the cheapest.
+The best life insurance for a family of three or more is probably family term life insurance, as it’s usually the cheapest.

 Does your family need life insurance?

 Couples with income-dependent children will need coverage the most.
-Raising kids can be expensive, and losing a spouse or other parent while they’re still young could be devastating.
-Having coverage in place can help ensure you can afford your children’s lifestyle, even after the other parent is gone.
+Raising kids can be expensive, and having coverage in place can help ensure you can afford your children’s lifestyle, even after the other parent is gone.

 Families with non-income-dependent children will need less coverage or none at all.
-Without young children at home, the need for life insurance goes down.
-You may find you only need a small amount of coverage, or none, if your spouse can afford to pay off debts and for your final expenses.
+You may find you only need a small amount of coverage — or none — if your spouse can afford to pay off debts and your final expenses if you pass away.

-Seniors usually only need enough coverage for final expenses.
-Most seniors have their debts paid off already, so they have limited monthly expenses.
+Seniors usually only need enough coverage for final expenses as most have paid off their debts and have limited monthly expenses.
 A final expense life insurance policy for seniors is a great solution because it doesn’t require a medical exam and has small coverage amounts, which is enough to pay for final expenses.

 Reasons to Purchase Life Insurance for Your Family